Guatuso, Costa Rica

 The rest of my day was spent climbing rocks and playing in the vibrant blue liquid.
 There is a pretty strong current at the base of the waterfall that pushes you away, so it’s impossible to swim too close to the powerful cascade of water.

 A few other people stopped by the falls that day, but for the most part I had this magical place all to myself.
-To top it off, my adventure was completed with a dip in natural hot springs located further up the trail.
+My adventure was complete with a dip in natural hot springs further up the trail.

-While it’s definitely not the easiest place to get to without a car, a trip to Costa Rica’s Rio Celeste waterfall is a worthwhile experience. ★
+While it’s definitely not the easiest place to visit without a car, a trip to Costa Rica’s Rio Celeste waterfall is a fantastic travel experience. ★

 Watch the Video: Rio Celeste Waterfall